Ovid/test-mock-object/README.md

 ## Don't Use Mock Objects

 See ["Interface Changes"](#interface-changes).
-However, if you're relying on sometthing you don't control, such as an object that requires a database connection or an internet connection, a mock might be acceptable.
+However, if you're relying on something you don't control, such as an object that requires a database connection or an internet connection, a mock might be useful.

 ## Only Mock the Methods You Use